 In therapy, I often have my Clients make lists of careers they find interesting.
 In discussing these careers, the Client begins to think of the future while learning more about their interests.
 Once they have a list of five or so careers, I have them research the career requirements and benefits.

-I often ask them to answer the following questions: how much education will be required?
+I often ask them to answer the following questions: How much education will be required?
 How many years will this take?
 What will be the cost of obtaining the degrees or licenses needed?
 Can these degrees or licenses be obtained locally, or will relocation be required?
 What does the job market look like for these degrees, especially future projections?
 How much money will you make once you begin work, and what is the average salary?
 Will student loans be needed, and if so, will you make enough money starting out to pay them back?

 Economic Fears